6.3.6 Authorised representatives

-DHS is not obliged to recognise the authority of a nominated representative, but will usually do so.
-If DHS considers that an authorised representative is not acting in the best interests of the person they are representing, or is otherwise concerned about their actions, DHS will refuse to deal with the representative.
+Services Australia is not obliged to recognise the authority of a nominated representative, but will usually do so.
+If Services Australia considers that an authorised representative is not acting in the best interests of the person they are representing, or is otherwise concerned about their actions, Services Australia will refuse to deal with the representative.
 The person who provided the authorisation will be requested to make more suitable communication arrangements.

-While not an exhaustive list, DHS may consider refusing to accept as a representative a person or organisation:
+While not an exhaustive list, Services Australia may consider refusing to accept as a representative a person or organisation:

-- whose behaviour is threatening towards the other parent or to DHS, or
+- whose behaviour is threatening towards the other parent or to Services Australia, or

 - who attempts to undermine the integrity of the child support scheme.

-DHS will not accept a person as a representative if they are under the age of 18.
-DHS will strongly advise against a parent having either a child over the age of 18 years or the other parent in their case as a representative.
-However, if they insist, DHS will not refuse to treat the person as a representative.
+Services Australia will not accept a person as a representative if they are under the age of 18.
+Services Australia will strongly advise against a parent having either a child over the age of 18 years or the other parent in their case as a representative.
+However, if they insist, Services Australia may agree to treat the person as a representative.

 - Types of authorised representatives